ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-standalone-vsi.md

 If you don't have a deployment server (bastion server) in the same VPC, create a deployment server to store the SAP kits.
 For more information, see [Automate SAP bastion server - SAP media storage repository](https://test.cloud.ibm.com/docs/sap?topic=sap-sap-bastion-server).

 *	Log in to your Deployment Server and verify that Terraform and Ansible are installed.
 *	Download the SAP kits from the SAP Portal to your Deployment Server.
 Make note of the download locations.
-Ansible decompresses all of the archive kits.
+Ansible decompresses all the archive kits.
 For more information, see the [Readme](https://github.com/IBM-Cloud/sap-ase-db/blob/main/README.md) file.
 *  [Create or retrieve an {{site.data.keyword.cloud_notm}} API key](/docs/account?topic=account-userapikey#create_user_key).
 The API key is used to authenticate with the {{site.data.keyword.cloud_notm}} platform and to determine your permissions for {{site.data.keyword.cloud_notm}} services.
 *  [Create or retrieve your SSH key ID](/docs/ssh-keys?topic=ssh-keys-getting-started-tutorial).
 You need the 40-digit UUID for the SSH key, not the SSH key name.